MicrosoftDocs/winrt-related/winrt-related-src/schemas/tiles/tilesschema/element-text.md

 ---
-Description: Specifies text used in the tile template.
+description: Specifies text used in the tile template.
 Search.Product: eADQiWindows 10XVcnh
 title: text
 ms.assetid: dac874d1-0a30-4d85-a63d-0ddfa88783d1